Firhad Hakim to be Kolkata mayor, KMC's performance to be reviewed every six months | Politics

 - India

-Chief Minister Mamata Banerjee said that KMC's performance will be reviewed every six months and action will be taken against those who are found to be non-performing.
+He is the first mayor of the city from the Muslim community since Independence.
+Hakim served in the post from December 2018 after Sovan Chatterjee's abrupt exit and was in the post till May 2020.
+He was appointed the civic body's administrator after the earlier board's term expired, and election to the civic body could not be held due to the pandemic.

-Hakim had served as city mayor from December 2018 after Sovan Chatterjee's abrupt exit and was in the post till May 2020.
-He was appointed the civic body's administrator after the earlier board's term expired and election to the civic body could not be held due to the pandemic.
+Chief Minister Mamata Banerjee said at the meeting that KMC's performance will be reviewed every six months and action will be taken against those who are found to be lacking in their performance.

 South Kolkata Lok Sabha MP Mala Roy, who was re-elected as councillor from ward 88, was named the chairperson of KMC.
 She was chairperson of the civic body in the earlier term as well.